 \section{Introduction}

-Study on heat kernel estimates for Markov processes has a long history and there are many beautiful results on this topic (see \cite{A, B, BB, BB04, BBK06,BL02, CHXZ, CKS, CK03, CK08, HKE, Gr94, GT, HK99, LY, Mu18, Sa92} and reference therein).
-Since there is an intimate interplay between symmetric Markov processes and positive self-adjoint operators, the heat kernel is one of fundamental notions connecting Probability theory and Partial differential equation.
-Moreover, heat kernel estimates for Markov processes on metric measure spaces provide information on not only the behavior of the corresponding processes but also intrinsic properties such as walk dimension of underlying space (\cite{B, BB, GT, LY}).
+The study of heat kernel estimates for Markov processes has a long history, with numerous significant results in this field (see \cite{A, B, BB, BB04, BBK06, BL02, CHXZ, CKS, CK03, CK08, HKE, Gr94, GT, HK99, LY, Mu18, Sa92} and references therein).
+The intimate interplay between symmetric Markov processes and positive self-adjoint operators highlights the fundamental role of the heat kernel in connecting Probability theory and Partial differential equations.
+Heat kernel estimates for Markov processes on metric measure spaces not only provide insights into the behavior of these processes but also reveal intrinsic properties such as the walk dimension of the underlying space (\cite{B, BB, GT, LY}).

-Recently, heat kernel estimates for Markov processes with jumps have been extensively studied due to their importance in theory and applications (see \cite{BBCK, BGK, BKKL, BL02, BGR14, Chen, CKK, CK03, CK08, CZ16, HKE, PHI, CZ17, CZ18, GHH17, GHH18, GHL14, GRT18, GS1, GS2, HL, J, KaSz15, KaSz17, KL, KM, KS12, KR, M, MS1, MS2, Sz11, Sz17} and references therein).
-In \cite{CK08}, the authors obtained heat kernel estimates for pure jump symmetric Markov processes on metric measure space $(M, d, \mu)$, where $M$ is a locally compact separable metric measure space with metric $d$ and a positive Radon measure $\mu$ satisfying volume doubling property.
-The jumping kernel $J(x,y)$ of Markov process in \cite{CK08} satisfies the following conditions:
+Recently, there has been significant research interest in studying heat kernel estimates for Markov processes with jumps, owing to their significance in both theory and applications (see \cite{BBCK, BGK, BKKL, BL02, BGR14, Chen, CKK, CK03, CK08, CZ16, HKE, PHI, CZ17, CZ18, GHH17, GHH18, GHL14, GRT18, GS1, GS2, HL, J, KaSz15, KaSz17, KL, KM, KS12, KR, Mal23, M, MS1, MS2, Sz11, Sz17} and references therein).
+The pioneering work in \cite{CK08} introduced heat kernel estimates for Markov processes with jumping kernels that satisfy mixed polynomial growth conditions.
+In \cite{CK08}, the authors considered pure jump symmetric Markov processes on a metric measure space $(M, d, \mu)$, where $M$ is a locally compact separable metric measure space equipped with the metric $d$ and a positive Radon measure $\mu$ satisfying the volume doubling property.
+The jumping kernel $J(x,y)$ of the Markov process in \cite{CK08} satisfies the following conditions: